GNA University B.Tech Admissions 2026

 Surface Chemistry | 4-6% |

-Mathematics in SRMJEEE total of 40 questions, based on the prerequisite and advanced knowledge necessary for engineering courses.
+Mathematics in SRMJEEE has a total of 40 questions, based on the prerequisite and advanced knowledge necessary for engineering courses.
 This element estimates logical thinking, problem-solving skills, and the use of mathematics in solving problems.

 Sets, Relations, and Functions: Union, intersection, mappings